 First Five Things To Know About: The Child Care Modernization Act

-On September 17, 2025, Senators Deb Fischer (R-NE), Kirsten Gillibrand (D-NY), John Hickenlooper (D-CO), and Susan Collins (R-ME) introduced the Child Care Modernization Act, legislation that would strengthen the federal Child Care and Development Block Grant (CCDBG) program in order to address child care needs facing parents today and in the future.
+On September 17, 2025, Senators Deb Fischer (R-NE), Kirsten Gillibrand (D-NY), John Hickenlooper (D-CO), and Susan Collins (R-ME) introduced the bipartisan Child Care Modernization Act, legislation that would strengthen the federal Child Care and Development Block Grant (CCDBG) program in order to better address child care needs facing parents today and in the future.

 Here are the First Five Things to Know about the Child Care Modernization Act:

-The legislation strengthens child care by working with states to design a more accurate way of determining provider reimbursement rates.
-CCDBG reimbursement rates paid to providers have historically not covered the actual cost of providing quality care.
-Under the bill, states will design a “cost estimation model” to calculate provider payment rates, leading to more accurate and reliable estimates.
+The Child Care Modernization Act would also help better support the dedicated child care professionals taking care of children.
+CCDBG reimbursement rates paid to providers currently do not cover the actual cost of providing quality care.
+Under this bill, states will design a “cost estimation model” to calculate provider payment rates, leading to more accurate and reliable estimates.
 (States would have five years to make updates, ensuring they have ample time to adapt.)

 And it would help states better meet the needs of their local communities.
 The legislation maintains state flexibility in choosing how to use their block grant across a variety of settings (also known as “mixed delivery,”) for maximum efficiency.
 It also provides additional technical assistance to in-home and rural child care providers so they have the support they need, as well as directing the Department of Agriculture to remove some regulatory burdens that can restrict home-based child care providers in rural areas.

 The legislation gives states the flexibility to support more working families.
 Under the Child Care Modernization Act, states could serve more working families by expanding eligibility to those who may be struggling with the cost of child care but aren’t currently eligible for CCDBG.
+And the bill also continues to ensure parents can choose the type of child care setting that works best for them, including licensed child care centers, home-based providers, and faith-based programs.

 The Bottom Line